-This bill aims to enhance the consistency of the rate approval process for individual and small group market health plans in Washington State.
-It amends existing laws, specifically RCW 48.18.110 and RCW 48.46.060, to clarify the conditions under which the insurance commissioner can disapprove health benefit plan rate filings.
-Notably, the bill stipulates that rates for individual and small group market health benefit plans cannot be utilized until 60 days after they are filed with the commissioner.
-If the commissioner does not disapprove a rate filing within this timeframe, the filing will be deemed approved, ensuring a more streamlined process for insurers.
+The bill aims to enhance consistency in the rate approval process for individual and small group market health plans in Washington State.
+It amends existing laws, specifically RCW 48.18.110, RCW 48.44.020, and RCW 48.46.060, to clarify the conditions under which the insurance commissioner can disapprove health benefit plan rate filings.
+Notably, the bill stipulates that rates for individual and small group market health benefit plans cannot be used until 60 days after they are filed with the commissioner.
+If the commissioner does not disapprove a rate filing within this timeframe, the filing will be deemed approved for both individual and small group market plans.

 Statutes affected: